-- 1) Students may use classrooms for practice of clinical skills during class times, during times arranged by faculty members, and/or by attendance during open lab hours. - 2) During scheduled classroom times, an occupational therapy faculty member will be responsible for supervising practice to ensure safe performance.
-During such times, the faculty member will engage in educating students on safe procedures and role-modeling those procedures. - 3) During open lab hours, students are responsible for monitoring their own behaviors as demonstrated during the supervised educational experiences.
-Students will assume full responsibility for engaging in safe performance. - 4) Students are not to engage in practice activities with a client unless supervised by a faculty member. - 5) Students are not to practice potentially dangerous activities when alone in the classroom. - 6) Work study students are available for assistance during open laboratory hours.
-Work study students, however are of varied qualifications and therefore not responsible for supervision.

-- 7) Non- occupational therapy students may be present in the laboratory only with permission of an instructor in advance. - 8) No equipment/supplies may be removed from the classroom without faculty approval.
-Sign out procedures include listing the equipment/supplies to be removed, the name of the student, and the date of removal in the sign-out notebook.
-All equipment supplies that are removed from the classroom are to be returned the next class day. - 9) Students will be taught appropriate infection control procedures during fieldwork I meetings, fall semester first year.
+- Students may use classrooms for practice of clinical skills during class times and/or during times arranged by faculty members.
+Students are also encouraged to use the classroom for practice when it is available. - 2) During scheduled classroom times, an occupational therapy faculty member will be responsible for supervising practice to ensure safe performance.
+During such times, the faculty member will engage in educating students on safe procedures and role-modeling those procedures. - 3) During times when a faculty member is not in attendance, students are responsible for monitoring their own behaviors as demonstrated during the supervised educational experiences.
+Students will assume full responsibility for engaging in safe performance. - 4) Students are not to engage in practice activities with a client unless supervised by a faculty member. - 5) Students are not to practice potentially dangerous activities when alone in the classroom. - 6) Non- occupational therapy students may be present in the laboratory only with permission of an instructor in advance. - 7) No equipment/supplies may be removed from the classroom without faculty approval.
+All equipment supplies that are removed from the classroom are to be returned the next class day. - 8) Students will be taught appropriate infection control procedures during fieldwork I meetings, fall semester first year.
 These procedures will also be written and posted in each classroom.
-Supplies will be available in the classrooms so that students can engage in appropriate infection control procedures should the need arise. - 10) Evacuation procedures will be posted in an obvious location in each classroom.
-During orientation for each course, these procedures will be clearly indicated to students in the classroom. - 11) Students will contribute to maintaining the classroom so that it is a safe environment. - 12) Students assume responsibility for following instructions during an emergency. - 13) On the first day of any laboratory course, students will be shown the location of safety equipment/written procedures. - 14) Students should notify safety personnel immediately after any injury.
-They should then contact their instructor and/or the chair of the department. - 15) If a piece of equipment fails while being used, report it immediately to your instructor.
+Supplies will be available in the classrooms so that students can engage in appropriate infection control procedures should the need arise. - 9) Evacuation procedures will be posted in an obvious location in each classroom.
+During orientation for each course, these procedures will be clearly indicated to students in the classroom. - 10) Students will contribute to maintaining the classroom so that it is a safe environment. - 11) Students assume responsibility for following instructions during an emergency. - 12) On the first day of any laboratory course, students will be shown the location of safety equipment/written procedures. - 13) Students should notify safety personnel immediately after any injury.
+They should then contact their instructor and/or the chair of the department. - 14) If a piece of equipment fails while being used, report it immediately to your instructor.
 Students should not try to fix a problem themselves.